AddictedA/The-C-Programming-by-K-R/README.md

 # The-C-Programming-by-K-R
-Exploring the C language more in depth with C "The C Programming" by K&amp;R
+Exploring the C language more in depth with "The C Programming" by K&amp;R